Procuret/procuret-dotnet/readme.md

 5. `CommunicationOption` communication - Instance of `CommunicationOption` enumeration
 6. `Session` session - The `Session` to use when authenticating your request
+7. `Currency` denomination - The currency in which the link should be denominated

 ###### Example Usage